 While most people want to know what goes into the food they’re eating, have you ever wondered what’s in the food packaging itself?

 As it turns out, there could be more to your food packaging than meets the eye.
+Recent studies and regulatory assessments have shown that PFAS chemicals are present at very low levels in the general Australian food supply, with overall exposure considered minimal and unlikely to pose public health risks, especially regarding immune system impacts.
 Read on to learn more about PFAS, their environmental impact and the steps we’re taking at Detpak towards more sustainable, no-added PFAS food packaging.

 Environmental impact of PFAS